pavlenex/btcpayserver/README.md

 ## 💚 Community

-Our community is the heart of the project.
+Our community is ❤️ of the project.

--
+The Next.js community can be found on GitHub Discussions, where you can ask questions, voice ideas, and share your projects.

+To chat with other community members you can join the Next.js Discord.

+Community chat
+Discussions
+Paid support

 ## Bug report and feature requests

+### Bug report

+### Feature request

 ## 📝 License